Covid-19: Is it still OK to go for a walk?5 Aug 2020

 For the healthy (or asymptomatic), social distancing is now a necessary fact of life in Australia.* This means many popular physical activities such as visiting a gym or swimming pool, or playing a team sport, are out of bounds.

-Recreational activities such as walking, cycling and jogging are still possible, provided people respect social distancing, currently defined as keeping at least 1.5 metres from others whenever possible, excluding people from your family or household (no one was harmed in the staging of the above photo!)
+Recreational activities such as walking, cycling and jogging are still possible, provided people adhere to current restrictions in Victoria and respect social distancing, defined as keeping at least 1.5 metres from others (excluding people from your family or household).
+No-one was harmed in the staging of the above photo!

 Indeed many medical experts are stressing the importance of exercise, particularly walking, in the fight against Covid-19.
 However we're all facing a barrage of information, often conflicting - so it's not surprising people feel confused - even about the once simple daily task or pleasure of taking a walk.